 AlphaRoot is a full-service insurance brokerage completely dedicated to strengthening and supporting the cannabis industry.
 AlphaRoot leverages technology for an intuitive, efficient fully-digital process, backed by a caring support team.
 AlphaRoot offers a wide range of liability and employee-benefit coverages to all types of cannabis businesses, including ancillary niches such as financing and SaaS (software as a service).
 AlphaRoot is headquartered in New York City and services all legal cannabis states.

-Specializing in affordable business liability insurance for companies of all sizes (including start-ups), Insurance Canopy offers a wide range of coverage options for the cannabis, hemp, and CBD industries, including ancillary businesses and special events.
+Specializing in affordable business liability insurance for companies of all sizes (including start-ups), Insurance Canopy offers a wide range of coverage options for the cannabis, hemp, and CBD industries, including product liability, ancillary businesses, and special events.
 Canopy’s customer-focused approach, relationships with top-rated carriers, and a user-friendly website makes it easy to find policies curated for the cannabis industry.
 Insurance Canopy is headquartered in West Chesterfield, Virginia, and services all U.S. states with various insurance products.

 Based in Boca Raton, Florida, All Risk Insurance Group, a woman-owned independent insurance agency, is focused on safeguarding Florida cannabis industry businesses and their owners from liability risks associated with claims and lawsuits.
 All Risk Insurance Group provides coverage to all types of hemp, CBD, and medical marijuana businesses, including retailers, wholesalers, distributors, testing labs, equipment manufacturers, software developers, and cannabis technology companies.
 For a free quote, call: (561) 395-5220.